Axpers/coef-calculator/README.md

 ```

 ## About :
-This project was developed using Typescript.

-It is meant to compute a final grade from grades and their weight
+A project that was developed to compute a final grade from grades and their respective weight